Hero Backdrop

 Notice period/pay

-Will you be required to work out your notice period (or part of it)?
-Or will you be leaving ith immediate effect (or partway through) and receiving a payment in lieu of your notice (or the unexpired part of that notice)?
+Will there be a requirement to work out the notice period (or part of it), or will termination take place with immediate effect?
+Will any payment in lieu of notice be payable for the unexpired part of the notice period?

 Deductions

-Is the employer proposing to make any deductions from your final salary/compensation payment?
-For example, travel loan, training costs.
+Will any deductions be made from the final salary/compensation payment?
+For example, travel loans or training costs?

 Pension